michaelpradel/LExecutor/README.md

 #### Stack Overflow snippets

-To gather a dataset of code snippets from Stack Overflow, we execute `python get_stackoverflow_snippets_dataset.py --dest_dir so_snippets_dataset`
+To gather a dataset of code snippets from Stack Overflow, we proceed as follows:

+1. Create a folder to store the code snippets with `mkdir so_snippets_dataset`
+2. Execute `python get_stackoverflow_snippets_dataset.py --dest_dir so_snippets_dataset`
+3. To get the path of all the collected snippets, run `find ./so_snippets_dataset -type f -name "*.py" > so_snippets_dataset.txt`

-The output, i.e. the code snippets from Stack Overflow, is stored in `./so_snippets_dataset`.
+The output is stored as follows: the code snippets from Stack Overflow are stored in `./so_snippets_dataset` and their paths are stored in `so_snippets_dataset.txt`.

 ### Model training